dbierer/php-iii-jan-2019/README.md

     * Lab: Setting up the Jenkins CI
 ## ERRATA
 * runTransactionModel doesn't seem to work
+* file:///D:/Repos/PHP-Fundamentals-III/Course_Materials/index.html#/3/12: EventManager needs to be rewritten (see repo for rewrites)

 ## Class Notes
 * DateTime formats
     * `j` == day of month _without_ leading zeros
     * `n` == month number _without_ leading zeros
 * DateTime use cases
     * You could also use the `diff()` method to compare two DateTime instances
+* Future roadmap for the PHP language: https://wiki.php.net/rfc

 ## Resources
 * Examples from past PHP III classes: